TocnoWamGovoriyYaNeHacer201145/oshd-lang/README.md

 Hello,|world! print
 ```
 In this language, "|" serve as spaces, just a function that divides code into arguments and cuts them.
-This language stores all variables directly in builtins, so I wouldn't recommend doing anything dangerous,
-it would break Python itself.
 Here's also what functions and so on look like in this language:
 ```
 10 aa =